KannonZenetism/zenetism-field-physics/structural-physics/SP12-structural-diagnostics-and-field-forensics.md

 **C₁₅ (Bifurcation / Lawful Divergence) — Structural Differentiation Diagnostic:**

-C₁₅ governs the lawful divergence of structure into distinct configurations — the point at which a unified system differentiates into structurally independent expressions.
+C₁₅ governs the lawful divergence of structure into distinct configurations — the point at which a coherent system differentiates into structurally independent expressions.
 As a diagnostic instrument, C₁₅ reads whether differentiation is lawful (independent emergence from shared structural conditions) or derivative (dependence on a source without attribution).

 Diagnostic signatures: